Picture Gallery

 Photo

-... and the Sun’s clock tower in early 2005.
-The structure is still waiting for its promised restoration as part of the redevelopment of the Sun Printers site.
+... and the Sun's clock tower in early 2005.
+The structure was still awaiting a promised restoration as part of the redevelopment of the Sun Printers site.
 (Photo courtesy of Roy England)

 Photo